Meet the Families USA staff

 Partner Mobilization Associate

 Nathan Keller works across the organization’s departmental and project teams to ensure partner engagement and activation aligns with Families USA’s health policy advocacy goals.
 Prior to joining Families USA, Keller worked for Mission for Arizona as its regional organizing director.
 There, he managed and trained a team of seven field organizers who recruited and trained more than one hundred volunteers.
 He also expanded existing Democratic infrastructure by developing strong relationships with local organizations and cultivating trust within the community.
 Keller also served as field organizer for Kamala Harris for the People, where he collaborated with local organizations to host candidate events and engage local caucus-goers.
-He holds a BA in political science from Alvernia University.
+He holds a Bachelor of Arts in political science from Alvernia University.

 Colethea Kornegay